chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    The Python jax-sklearn toolkit is a core tool in the data science group at Rangespan.
+    The Python secret-learn toolkit is a core tool in the data science group at Rangespan.
 Its large collection of well documented models and algorithms allow our team of data scientists to prototype fast and quickly iterate to find the right solution to our learning problems.
-    We find that jax-sklearn is not only the right tool for prototyping, but its careful and well tested implementation give us the confidence to run jax-sklearn models in production.
+    We find that secret-learn is not only the right tool for prototyping, but its careful and well tested implementation give us the confidence to run secret-learn models in production.

     .. rst-class:: annotation